 How do we define alcohol poisoning?
 It occurs through overdosing at a deadly level.
 The sequence of events that leads to acute intoxication is as follows:

-- A person drinks a large amount of alcohol within a short time.
+- A person drinks a large number of alcoholic beverages within a short time.

-- His liver is unable to metabolize the alcohol and flush it out.
+- The liver is unable to metabolize the chemicals and flush them out of the body.

-- When BAC reaches toxic levels, physiological and mental functions are adversely affected.
+- The BAC reaches toxic levels, adversely affecting the person’s physiological and mental functions.

 - Mental confusion

-- Slow breathing, which is less than 8 breaths per minute
+- Slow breathing (less than 8 breaths per minute)

-- Irregular breathing, which is an interval of more than 10 seconds between each breath
+- Irregular breathing (an interval of more than 10 seconds between each breath)

 - Loss of motor coordination